-Example risks and issues Possible remedial action Staff Forward planning Action Control levels for task taking The assessment is undertaken under incorrect level of control (time, resources, supervision and collaboration) Ensure teaching staff know what level is applicable and understand what is involved.
-Provide training if required Seek guidance from the awarding body HOF/HOD Supervision 1 Student study diary/plan not provided or completed Ensure teaching staff are aware of the need for study diary/plans to be completed early in course Ensure candidates start, continue and complete study diary/plans that are signed after every session HOF/HOD Teaching staff do not understand that the supervision of controlled assessments is their responsibility Ensure teaching staff fully understand the nature of controlled assessments and their role in supervising assessments SLT/HOF/HOD A suitable supervisor has not been arranged for an assessment where teaching staff are not supervising A suitable supervisor must be arranged for any controlled assessment session where a teacher is not supervising, in line with the awarding body's HOF/HOD specification
+Example risks and issues Possible remedial action Staff Forward planning Action - Control levels for task taking 1 The assessment is undertaken under incorrect level of control (time, resources, supervision and collaboration) Ensure teaching staff know what level is applicable and understand what is involved.
+Provide training if required Seek guidance from the awarding body HOF/HOD Supervision - - Student study diary/plan not provided or completed Ensure teaching staff are aware of the need for study diary/plans to be completed early in course Ensure candidates start, continue and complete study diary/plans that are signed after every session HOF/HOD Teaching staff do not understand that the supervision of controlled assessments is their responsibility Ensure teaching staff fully understand the nature of controlled assessments and their role in supervising assessments SLT/HOF/HOD A suitable supervisor has not been arranged for an assessment where teaching staff are not supervising A suitable supervisor must be arranged for any controlled assessment session where a teacher is not supervising, in line with the awarding body's HOF/HOD specification

-^{} Not all GCSE controlled assessments will require the completion of a study diary or study plans
+Not all GCSE controlled assessments will require the completion of a study diary or study plans

-Example risks and issues Possible remedial action Staff Forward planning Action Task setting Teaching staff fail to correctly set tasks Ensure teaching staff fully understand the task setting arrangements as defined in the awarding body's specification Seek guidance from the awarding body EO/HOF/HOD Assessments have not been moderated in line with the awarding body's specification Check specification and plan required moderation appropriately Seek guidance from the awarding body SLT/EO/HOF/HOD Security of materials Security of materials T Assessment tasks not kept secure before assessment Ensure teaching staff fully understand the importance of task security Contact the awarding body to request/obtain different assessment tasks HOF/HOD Candidates' work not kept secure during or after assessment Define the appropriate level of security, in line with the awarding body's requirements, for each department as necessary Seek guidance from the awarding body HOF/HOD
+Example risks and issues Possible remedial action Staff Forward planning Action Task setting Teaching staff fail to correctly set tasks Ensure teaching staff fully understand the task setting arrangements as defined in the awarding body's specification Seek guidance from the awarding body EO/HOF/HOD Assessments have not been moderated in line with the awarding body's specification Check specification and plan required moderation appropriately Seek guidance from the awarding body SLT/EO/HOF/HOD Security of materials I Security of materials Assessment tasks not kept secure before assessment Ensure teaching staff fully understand the importance of task security Contact the awarding body to request/obtain different assessment tasks HOF/HOD Candidates' work not kept secure during or after assessment Define the appropriate level of security, in line with the awarding body's requirements, for each department as necessary Seek guidance from the awarding body HOF/HOD

-Insufficient or insecure storage space Look at provision for suitable storage at the start of the GCSE Find alternative storage within the centre HOF/HOD course
+Insufficient or insecure storage space Look at provision for suitable storage at the start of the GCSE course Find alternative storage within the centre HOF/HOD -- -- -- ---------

-^{} All tasks whether set by the awarding body or the centre must be developed in line with the requirements of the specification.
+All tasks whether set by the awarding body or the centre must be developed in line with the requirements of the specification.

-Example risks and issues Possible remedial action Staff Forward planning Action Deadlines Deadlines not met by candidates Ensure all candidates are briefed on deadlines and the penalties Mark what candidates have produced by the deadline HOF/HOD for not meeting them Seek guidance from awarding body on further action Deadlines for marking and/or paperwork not met by teaching staff Ensure teaching staff are given clear deadlines (prior to the awarding body deadline) to complete marking/paperwork (Marks can then be processed and submitted ahead of awarding body deadlines) Seek guidance from awarding body EO/HOF/HOD Authentication Candidate fails to sign authentication form Ensure all candidates have authentication forms to sign Find candidate and ensure authentication form is signed EO/HOF/HOD
+Example risks and issues Possible remedial action Staff Forward planning Action Deadlines - Deadlines not met by candidates Ensure all candidates are briefed on deadlines and the penalties Mark what candidates have produced by the deadline HOF/HOD for not meeting them Seek guidance from awarding body on further action Deadlines for marking and/or paperwork not met by teaching staff Ensure teaching staff are given clear deadlines (prior to the awarding body deadline) to complete marking/paperwork (Marks can then be processed and submitted ahead of awarding body deadlines) Seek guidance from awarding body EO/HOF/HOD Authentication Candidate fails to sign authentication form Ensure all candidates have authentication forms to sign Find candidate and ensure authentication form is signed EO/HOF/HOD

-Ensure that the authentication form is securely attached to their work when it is completed and handed in for marking Teaching staff fail to complete authentication forms or leave before completing the authentication process Ensure teaching staff fully understand the importance of authentication forms and the requirement of a signature Return the authentication form to the teacher for signature Ensure authentication forms are signed as work is marked EO/HOF/HOD
+Ensure that the authentication form is securely attached to their work when it is completed and handed in for marking Teaching staff fail to complete Ensure teaching staff fully Return the authentication form EO/HOF/HOD authentication forms or leave understand the importance of to the teacher for signature before completing the authentication forms and the Ensure authentication forms are authentication process requirement of a signature signed as work is marked